ICanBoogie/ActiveRecord/README.md

 #### Retrieving the first column of the first row

-The `rc` magic property retrieves the first colunm of the first row.
+The `rc` magic property retrieves the first column of the first row.

 ```php
 <?php